fenio/pv-mounter/README.md

 It's not possible to mount such PVC unless it's first unmounted.
 I tried to workaround this by using ephemeral container but unfortunately they're too limited for that task as they can't expose port thus it's not possible to access them with SSHFS.

+**UPDATE**

+Some hack with reversed SSH tunnel might be workaround for that.
+I'll try this approach.

 ### Windows

 Since I can't test Windows binaries they're now simply not included but I saw there is SSHFS implementation for Windows so in theory this should work.